ervinpepic/opstinaRozaje/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.9.8 =
+* Fix for email translation issue related to new base64 encoding format introduced in v2.9.7
+* Added new fields into woocommerce script data for translation
+* Removed script_loader_tag format modification, which is not necessary any more

 = 2.9.7 =
 * Happy New Year! :)
 * Fixed language selector issue when using custom domains for different languages